careerbuilder/MyCandidatesIntegrationDocumentation/TEE.md

 - must have an attachment
 - attachment must be marked as type RESUME, or have the word “resume” or “CV” in the title (case-insensitive)

-Further, mySupply requires for all candidates:
+Further, MyCandidates requires for all candidates:
 - The document must be at least 100 characters long
 - An email must either be on the candidate or successfully parsed from the resume Some resumes will fail to parse, in which case the candidate will be rejected.